Skip to main content

 To use tree, install it with brew install tree (Mac), or follow the installation instructions.

-• my-project/lib is where you will define custom component types, and optionally other code you wish to share across Dagster definitions.
+• my_project/components is where you will define custom component types, and optionally other code you wish to share across Dagster definitions.

 • pyproject.toml is a standard Python package configuration file.
 In addition to the regular Python package metadata, it contains a tool.dg section for dg-specific settings.